pentagram-lang/pentagram-ideas/syntax/packages-and-modules.md

 _(Note: object definitions for modules get merged.)_

 It's also possible to have a module file named the same as an existing directory, which is equivalent to having that file called `index.tacit` and located inside the directory.
 For consistency, this will generate a warning and an automatic fix.

+## Prelude

+The standard Tacit prelude doesn't have any of its own definitions, it re-exports from other modules.
+For example, the `smap` method comes from `pkg.tacit-lang.collections.smap.smap`.

+The prelude for a package can be configured.
+You can switch to any module, including a published "empty prelude" module.
+For example, you can also define your own prelude and re-export everything in the standard prelude plus your own extensions.

+## Engine

+Some functionality isn't defined directly in Tacit modules, instead comes from `-engine.*` modules defined by the compiler.